oracle-quickstart/oci-oracle-analytics-server/README.md

 </li>
 <li>Click <b>Next</b>, and review the configuration.</li>
 <li>Select <b>Run Apply</b>, and click <b>Create</b>.
   <p> Monitor progress on the Job Details page.
 When the stack job finishes, the state changes from <b>In Progress</b> to <b>Succeeded</b>.
-After the stack job finishes, it takes another 40 minutes to deploy Oracle Analytics Server. </p></li>
+If you opted to create and configure a domain for Oracle Analytics Server, it takes another 30-40 minutes <i>after</i> the stack job finishes to create the domain and deploy Oracle Analytics Server. </p></li>
 <li>To track the deployment process, use SSH to access the compute instance and monitor the deployment logs in the <code>/tmp</code> directory  (<code>oas_install.log</code> and <code>create_domain.log</code>).
 When Oracle Analytics Server is ready to use, you see the file <code>/tmp/oas_install.finish</code>.</li>
 </ol>